 It's important to have a plan in place to pay employees if a disaster strikes.

-Whether it's a bridge collapse that closes commuter routes, a regional power outage that shuts down operations or a flood that destroys employees' homes, a disaster of any type or origin can create both trauma and financial expenses for you and your employees.
+Whether it's a bridge collapse that closes commuter routes, a regional power outage that shuts down operations or a flood that destroys employees' homes, a natural disaster can create both trauma and financial expenses for you and your employees.
 One important part of your organization's disaster plan should be alternative payroll options.
 This will not only help your organization meet its legal obligations, but also help ensure that employees receive their pay on time.

 Include Payroll in Your Disaster Plan